-Rhubarb is one of the season’s sweetest gifts.
+Rhubarb is one of Spring's sweetest gifts.
 These crisp, tart stalks that look like ruby-red celery start appearing in the farmer's market in my suburban Washington neighborhood this time of year.
 They get snapped up in a hurry by eager bakers, but to the uninitiated they are a bit of a mystery.

 Well, I have an easy solution to make you a believer: put some rhubarb where your mouth is.